Expert Answers to Frequently Asked Questions

 - How do I know if my Controller is right for my motor?

 There are a few basic categories of motor and controllers that we sell.
-Check out our Motor Compatibility Chart is a bit out of date now, but on each motor item page we mention which controllers will work.
+Our Motor Compatibility Chart is a bit out of date now, but on each motor item page we mention which controllers will work.

 - Why don't you sell Kelly controllers?

 We only like to sell things that we personally use, and when it comes to controllers, we like something we can count on.
 Although Kelly controllers work well for plenty of people, the difference in cost between a Kelly and something more robust, and proven effective, is pretty minimal when you consider the time it takes to install and wire a controller.
 We consistently get mixed reviews about Kelly controllers, even by field professionals.